 Dip into Yosemite National Park

 From Lee Vining, every time I drive up to Tioga Pass and see the Yosemite National Park sign, my heart always starts to flutter.
 Beyond the pass gate (which is often closed from November through May), it’s only a short, switchbacked drive down into the broad, granite dome filled valley that is Tuolumne Meadows, the high country of Yosemite National Park.
-The draw for many climbers is the mind-blowingly run-out granite domes on routes such as the Bachar-Yerian or the incredible views of Tenaya Lake from the moderate, Tenaya Peak.
+The draw for many climbers is the mind-blowingly run-out granite domes on routes such as the Bachar-Yerian, evoking some of the hiking in San Diego, or the incredible views of Tenaya Lake from the moderate, Tenaya Peak.
 For others its the high, jagged peaks of Matthes Crest and Cathedral Peak.

 Climbing the domes of Tuolumne Meadows